l33th/Go-Fun/ROT13-Server/README.md

 # This is a rot13 algorithm server
+# Make sure you install go on your system.
+For help, go to golang.org
 # Running the server:
 	## Linux:
 		- download this repository or copy the code